List of counties of New Brunswick: Origin

 The partitioning of Nova Scotia at the close of the American Revolutionary War was discreetly attributed by the British to the distance between the St. John river communities and the administrative centre at Halifax.
 The arrival of American Loyalist refugees saw the population in the colony grow abruptly, with many directed to Sunbury county's Wolastoq/Saint John river.

-Initially, when Nova Scotia's authorities established counties for the first time in 1759, the vast territory of former Acadia to the north of Kings County was erected as Cumberland, until in April 30, 1765, when the county was sectioned for the residents of the townships along the coastline and in the lower Saint John River valley.
+Initially, when Nova Scotia's authorities established counties for the first time in 1759, the vast territory of former Acadia to the north of Kings County was erected as Cumberland, until on April 30, 1765, when the county was sectioned for the residents of the townships along the coastline and in the lower Saint John River valley.
 The new county was called Sunbury.

 It would not be until 24 May 1770 that a boundary would be established between the two counties.
-Sunbury’s western boundary was described as starting at the head of the St. Croix River, following the north line to the Saint John River and then to the southern Canadian border.
+Sunbury's western boundary was described as starting at the head of the St. Croix River, following the north line to the Saint John River and then to the southern Canadian border.
 This description actually overlapped a part of Maine’s territory, as you would have needed to go far west, towards the area near the source of the Chaudière River.
 On the east the boundary with Cumberland ran north by the magnet from a point 20 miles up from Mispec.
 No further changes would be made until 1785, when the recently partitioned New Brunswick province's government established new counties.